-buncillors sponsible for endorsing a community engagement policy every four years.
-Involved throughout all ges of the decision making process.
+ouncillors esponsible for endorsing a community engagement policy every four years.
+Involved throughout all ages of the decision making process.
 Ensure that matters under consideration are informed by the anned level of community engagement.
-Balance the range of stakeholder views and concerns on issue when making a decision. ouncil Management ommunity sponsible for preparing and engaging with staff and the community on the Policy and related ngagement Team amework and Action Plan.
+Balance the range of stakeholder views and concerns on issue when making a decision. nampion better practice community engagement through policy, process and leadership. onitor implementation and compliance with this policy ommunity sponsible for preparing and engaging with staff and the community on the Policy and related ngagement Team amework and Action Plan.
 This includes the implementation of the Action Plan. fficers sponsible for adhering to this Policy to ensure good engagement practices and continual provement of decisions for our community. onsultants and sponsible for adhering to this Policy to ensure good engagement practices and continual olunteers provement of decisions for our community